 A strawman model for Topological processor connectivity in Run-3 has been presented.
 This is shown to be consistent with the current expectations for FEX and MUCTPI output, and also CTP input.
 A suggested assignment of algorithms to Topo modules has been discussed, and in the case of two of the three modules, there are no connectivity problems even using the current design of Topological module.
-However, in the case of the most complex algorithms, which were assigned to the third module in the strawman model, there are quite severe input constraints.
-Moving to an enhanced Topological Processor with a larger input bandwidth solves most of these problems, but still requires FPGA-FPGA links for some algorithms, bringing with it a latency hit.
+However, in the case of the most complex algorithms, which have been assigned to the third module, there are quite severe input constraints.
+In the case of the current Topological design, the algorithms would have to work on a reduced set of Jet, EM and Tau inputs making them more susceptible to occurrences of TOB overflows.
+How much of a problem this is for the affected topological algorithms is not clear, and would have to be studied.
+Even in the case of an upgraded Topological processor, some of these algorithms are very demanding in terms of input connectivity, but the probable compromises required in that case appear to be less worrying.